coder/code-server/docs/CONTRIBUTING.md

 ### Integration tests

 These are a work in progress.
-We build code-server and run tests with `yarn test:integration`, which nsures that code-server builds work on their respective platforms.
+We build code-server and run tests with `yarn test:integration`, which ensures that code-server builds work on their respective platforms.

 Our integration tests look at components that rely on one another.
 For example,